 This healthy tofu stir fry is a last-minute meal you can cook with anything you have on hand.
-We usually make it with snow peas or snap peas, along with broccoli – but it’s really about what we have in the fridge – but you can swap in any veggie you like.
+We usually make it with snow peas or snap peas, along with broccoli.
+But it’s really about what we have in the fridge – you can swap in any veggie you like.
 Any vegetable is game!

-Even if you think you don’t like tofu, we hope you’ll try this recipe.
-The tofu is firm, flavorful, nutritious – and a blank slate.
+Even if you think you don’t like tofu, we hope you’ll try this Healthy & Quick Crispy Tofu – New Zealand Style Recipe.
+You should use a firm tofu here.
 It will pick up lots of flavor if treated right.
 And veggies are fresh, colorful, and good for you.
 The flavors in this recipe are salty, sweet, savory, and satisfying – and addictively delicious.
 Here are some things to consider before you start.

 - Extra-Firm Tofu.
 There is no substituting here.
 Tofu can be confusing, but only EXTRA firm tofu will do.

 - Save the sesame oil to drizzle on at the end to preserve its flavor.
 It’s an optional ingredient, but we really like the robust, toasty, and nutty flavor it adds to this dish.

 - Rice or Noodles.
 We usually serve our tofu stir fry with brown rice but we also like rice noodles or soba – and the noodles are quicker and easier.
 In our case, we used neither (keeping to a low carb diet)